Assistantship Opportunities

 During the one-year grant period, grant recipient students are expected to do the following:

-Participate in a reclamation course
+Participate in a reclamation/remediation/restoration course

 Participate in field trips to network with professionals and learn about mine reclamation